eclipse-ee4j/glassfish/docs/website/src/main/resources/README.md

 ## August 28, 2023 -- Eclipse GlassFish 7.0.8 Available

-The entire GlassFish is happy to present you another great GlassFish release.
+The entire GlassFish team is happy to present you another great GlassFish release.

 Download links are available from the [GlassFish Download page](download.md).